alishgosai/Javascript-Exercise-and-Solutions/README.md

 ### **Description**
 Write a function `greet` that takes a name as a parameter and returns a greeting message.
-For example, if the input is `"Alice"`, the function should return `"Hello, Alice!"`.
+For example, if the input is `"Alish"`, the function should return `"Hello, Alish!"`.

 ### **Hint**
 ![Hint](https://img.shields.io/badge/Hint:-blue)